syncfusion-content/maui-docs/MAUI/TreeMap/selection-and-highlights.md

 {% endhighlight %}
 {% endtabs %}

+N> This property is applicable only when the `SelectionMode` is set to `Single` or `Multiple.`

-## Customize selected item border thickness
+### Customize selected item appearance using stroke width

-Customize selected item border thickness using `SelectedItemStrokeWidth` property of `SfTreeMap`.
-The default value of `SelectedItemStrokeWidth` is `2`.
+The selected item stroke width can be customized by using the `SelectedItemStrokeWidth` property of `SfTreeMap.` The default value of `SelectedItemStrokeWidth` is `2.`

 {% tabs %}
 {% highlight XAML hl_lines="4" %}